 The Kensington Conservancy's Protected Properties

-The Kensington Conservancy has protected almost 1,200 acres across 13 properties in the form of nature preserves and conservation easements.
+The Kensington Conservancy has protected over 1,200 acres across 13 properties in the form of nature preserves and conservation easements.

 Nature Preserves - Public Access with Hiking Trails

-The following nature preserves having hiking trails that are always open to the public under the following conditions:
+The following nature preserves having hiking trails that are open year-round to the public for use free of charge.
+Donations are welcome.

 Gravel Point Preserve

-The Gravel Point Preserve consists of four adjacent lots for a total of 278 acres.
-It features mixed forests and wetlands, which is great habitat for thousands of wildlife and plant species.
-This is The Kensington Conservancy’s first nature preserve on St. Joseph Island and our largest protection project to-date.
-The creation of the Gravel Point Preserve was made possible by Betsy and Bill Kingery, who donated one of the lots that makes up the preserve and the funds to purchase the other three.
-The wetlands on the preserve are designated as coastal wetlands, which among the region’s most ecologically valuable ecosystems.
+The Gravel Point Preserve is a 278-acre property consisting of four adjacent lots.
+It features mixed forests and wetlands that provides important habitat for thousands of wildlife and plant species.
+It is The Kensington Conservancy’s first nature preserve on St. Joseph Island and our largest protection project to-date.
+The creation of the Gravel Point Preserve was made possible by Betsy and Bill Kingery, who donated one of the lots that makes up the preserve and donated the funds to purchase the other three lots.
+The wetlands on the preserve are designated as coastal wetlands, which are among the region’s most ecologically valuable ecosystems.
 A number of species at risk have been recorded here, including monarch, eastern wood-pewee, and black ash.
-Access Details

 Coatsworth Island Preserve

-Coatsworth Island stands as the majestic protector of the Portlock Harbour.
+Coatsworth Island is a 28-acre island with 1.28 km (4200 feet) of undeveloped shoreline.
+It stands as the majestic protector of the Portlock Harbour.
 It is one of the largest remaining undeveloped islands in the St. Joseph Channel.
 Thanks to support from the extended Welles Family, The Kensington Conservancy was able to purchase the west half of the island in 2019.
-In 2021, The Kensington Conservancy was able to purchase the east half of the island, with support from the Phelps Family, which now ensures the whole island is protected.
-The island has scenic rocky areas with tall pines along the shore.
-The interior is a mixed forest.
-Ospreys have been known to nest on the island.
-Access Details
+In 2021, The Kensington Conservancy was able to purchase the east half of the island, with support from the Phelps Family, ensuring the whole island is protected.
+The island has scenic rocky areas with signature tall pines along the shore, while the interior is a mixed forest.
+Osprey and Bald Eagle have been known to nest on the island.

 Dawson Island Preserve

-Throughout the Great Lakes, undeveloped shoreline is becoming an increasingly rare resource.
-The Kensington Conservancy was gifted two, side-by-side, two acre lots on Dawson Island.
-Dawson Island is a 350 acre island in the St. Joseph Channel.
-Crown land makes up 60% of the land on this island.
-The location of these two building lots with crown land to either side secures an uninterrupted shoreline of 2,500 feet, making it a better habitat for local deer, birds and other wildlife.
-Of special interest on this property are the low, wet areas with a well developed community of shrubs, sphagnum moss and ferns that support many species of warblers and other songbirds.
-Access Details
+The Dawson Island Preserve is a 4-acre property comprised of two adjacent shoreline building lots on Dawson Island that were donated to The Kensington Conservancy by the Welles family in 2008.
+Throughout the Great Lakes, undeveloped shoreline is becoming an increasingly rare resource, this property protects 190 metres (625 feet) of undeveloped shoreline.
+Dawson Island is a 350 acre island in the St. Joseph Channel and crown land makes up 60% of the land on this island.
+The location of these two building lots, surrounded by crown land to either side, secures an uninterrupted shoreline of 762 metres (2,500 feet), making it a high quality habitat for local deer, birds and other wildlife.
+Of special interest on this property are the low, wet areas with a well developed community of shrubs, sphagnum moss, and ferns that support many species of warblers and other songbirds.

 Phelps Preserve

-Campement d'Ours Island was purchased in the early 1900’s has since been 100% privately owned.
-An historical agreement between multiple family owners has preserved much of the island from development.
-However, there remained a three and a half acre building lot with no structures.
-This lot had the potential to breakup a continuous, undeveloped shoreline.
-The owners, wishing to ensure continuous protection into perpetuity of the wonderful biodiversity along its shores, donated this lot to The Kensington Conservancy.
-It presents a significant stretch of what could have been part of the quickly disappearing scenic beauty along the shores of Lake Huron.
-Access Details
+The Phelps Preserve is a 3.5-acre property with 90 metres (300 feet) of undeveloped shoreline, located on Campement d'Ours Island.
+Campement d'Ours Island was purchased in the early 1900’s and has since been 100% privately owned.
+A historical agreement between multiple family owners has preserved much of the island from development.
+However, the 3.5-acre building lot with no structures remained on the west side of the island.
+This lot had the potential to breakup a stretch of continuous, undeveloped shoreline.
+The Phelps family, wishing to ensure continuous protection into perpetuity of the wonderful biodiversity along its shores, donated this lot to The Kensington Conservancy in 2007.
+It protects a significant stretch of what could have been part of the quickly disappearing scenic beauty along the shores of Lake Huron.

 Ripple Rock Preserve

+The Ripple Rock Preserve is a 195-acre property that was donated to The Kensington Conservancy in 2012.
 This property is perhaps the roughest and hardest to traverse of any that the conservancy manages.
 Were it not for Highway 17 bisecting it, it would only rarely been seen by human eyes.
 It is surrounded in the north and south by thick forest; copious amounts of balsam fir ensure that people think twice about trying to push their way through.
 Close to a third of this property is wetland, a mix of open water, swamp and dense cattails and reeds.
-In the southern half is large beaver pond untouched by human influence and it's glassy surface stands in contrast to the noisy highway less than a kilometer away.
+In the southern half is large beaver pond untouched by human influence and it's glassy surface stands in contrast to the noisy highway less than a kilometre away.
 Because it is so difficult for humans to travel on most of this property, it is a haven for wildlife; large mammals in particular.
-Few places like this remain so close to Lake Huron, making Ripple Rock an important corridor for the animals of the region.
-Access Details
+Few places like this remain so close to Lake Huron, making Ripple Rock an important corridor for animals of the region.

 Stobie Creek Preserve

-Located to the immediate west of Stobie Creek, a very generous donation of 83 acres was made to The Kensington Conservancy.
-This property, held by the same family for more than 60 years, was donated to protect its rich natural biologically diverse ecosystems.
+The Stobie Creek Preserve is an 83-acre property with 583 metres (1765 feet) of undeveloped shoreline that was donated to The Kensington Conservancy in 2008.
+Located to the immediate west of Stobie Creek, this property, held by the same family for more than 60 years, was donated to protect its rich natural biologically diverse ecosystems.
 The Stobie Creek Preserve has old growth forest containing large maple, oak and pine.
 Its designated Provincially Significant Wetland forms the mouth of the Stobie Creek.
 The Kensington Conservancy has introduced control measures and monitoring of purple loosestrife for this wetland complex within its management plan for the property.
-Access Details

 Conservation Easements

-A conservation easement is a legally binding agreement with a landowner to protect the property for conservation purposes.
-The Kensington Conservancy cannot grant permission to access these properties as we are not the owners of them.
+A conservation easement agreement is a legally binding agreement with a landowner to protect the property for conservation purposes.
+The Kensington Conservancy does not legally own these properties and therefore cannot grant permission to access them.

 Fishnet Island Easement

-This small, 2 acre island is located immediately east of Plummer Island, which is just south is Portlock Island in the St. Joseph Channel.
-The conservancy owns a conservation easement on Fishnet Island, which will protect it in perpetuity.
+Fishnet Island is a small, 2-acre island located immediately east of Plummer Island, which is just south is Portlock Island in the St. Joseph Channel.
+The island was placed under a conservation easement in 2013, which will protect it in perpetuity.
 Fishnet Island is home to many different bird species.
 Gulls, terns, cormorants and sandpipers are often seen using the shoreline.
 Songbirds and sparrows can be seen among the trees on the island.
 Despite its small size, there still is a diverse amount of plant species on the island.
 Pine trees are the predominant tree species on the property.
-Access Details

 Hole in the Wall Easement